Asbra/paladins-pixel-bot/README.md

 # Shi**y pixel bot for the game [Paladins](https://www.paladins.com/)

 Hotkeys:
- * Hold Ctrl to use aimbot
+ * Hold Alt to use aimbot
- * Hold Alt to use triggerbot
+ * Hold Shift to use triggerbot